 There are two distinct regions in the Mani.
 We start our journey near its southern tip with three nights near Gerolimenas, enjoying walks and bike rides amid the stark beauty and iconic tower houses of the Inner Mani, with deserted, turquoise swim spots around every bend in the road.

-We then cycle and boat north to the Outer Mani and the hills around Kardamyli: green, full of wildflowers and olive groves and home for much of his life to celebrated travel writer Patrick Leigh Fermor.
-There we will spend three full days exploring the hills and villages around this charming seaside town and the nearby Ridomo Gorge.
+We then cycle north to the Outer Mani and the hills around Kardamyli: green, full of wildflowers and olive groves and home for much of his life to celebrated travel writer Patrick Leigh Fermor.
+There we will spend two full days exploring the hills and villages around this charming seaside town and the nearby Ridomo Gorge.

 MEET OUR FOUNDER, OLI

 I spent much of my honeymoon exploring the Mani’s secret coves and deserted hilltop villages.
 Having visited on a bike several years later, I’m delighted we are now able to introduce our guests to the people and behind-closed-doors treats that makes Greece such a thrill.

 We designed our exploration of the Mani peninsula’s dramatic mountains, deserted beaches and ancient monasteries to be a 6-night experience.
 Below is the itinerary, although it can easily be offered as a 5-night journey too.